excalidraw/excalidraw-blog/content/blog/enabling-translations/index.md

 date: 2020-03-22
 ---

-From the early days people asked us the [Excalidraw](https://excalidraw.com) to be translatable to other languages and thanks to our contributors that requst landed pretty fast.
+From the early days people asked for [Excalidraw](https://excalidraw.com) to be translatable to other languages.
+Once we implemented Crowdin for translation, the translations came in pretty quickly:

 <!-- end -->